ferronweb/ferron-website/src/content/docs/automatic-tls.md

 title: Automatic TLS
 ---

-Ferron supports automatic TLS via Let's Encrypt and TLS-ALPN-01 ACME challenge.
+Ferron supports automatic TLS via Let's Encrypt, and TLS-ALPN-01 and HTTP-01 (Ferron 1.1.0 and newer) ACME challenges.
 The domain names for the certificate will be extracted from the host configuration (wildcard domains are ignored, since TLS-ALPN-01 ACME challenge doesn't support them).
 The automatic TLS will work when the HTTPS port is set to `443`.

 The automatic TLS functionality is used to obtain TLS certificates automatically, without needing to manually import TLS certificates or use an external tool to obtain TLS certificates, like Certbot.
 This makes the process of obtaining TLS certificate more convenient and efficient.